Skip to main content

 Myokines the Endocrine Function of Muscle

-One of the most important discoveries in modern exercise physiology is the recognition of as an active endocrine organ.
+One of the most important discoveries in modern exercise physiology is the recognition of skeletal muscle as an active endocrine organ.
 During contraction, muscle fibers produce and release hundreds of bioactive proteins known as myokines.
 These molecules enter the bloodstream and act on distant organs, including the liver, adipose (fat) tissue, pancreas, bone, and even the brain.
 This creates a complex communication network that explains many of the systemic health benefits of exercise.

 Myokines are the mechanism through which your muscular activity translates into whole-body wellness.
 For example: